mariehposa/suitability-frontend/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+To install this application, you'll need Node.js 14+ (which comes with npm) installed on your computer.
+The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites